teckim/teckim/README.md

 I started coding in 2016, specializing in web development, and now I'm a top-rated freelancer on Upwork, and I am looking for a full-time remote job.
 I play football, and I love traveling and camping.

 * 🌍  I'm based in Algiers, Algeria.
 * ✉️   You can contact me at [contac.hakim.bhd@gmail.com](mailto:contac.hakim.bhd@gmail.com)
 * 🧠  I'm learning TypeScript, Ruby and Rails.
 * ⚡   I'm interested in blockchain technology.
+* ✔️   Open to new opportunities

 ### Skills